kbparagua/js-crash-course/00_data_types_and_variables.md

 ## Equality

 - `==`
-  - simple equality.
+  - loosely equal.

 - `===`
-  - strict equality.
+  - strictly equal.
   - checks if both values have the same data type.

 Examples: